s-fifteen-instruments/guardian/docs/source/Description.rst

 Docker
 ------

 Docker is a set of platform as a service product that use OS-level virtualization to deliver software in packages called containers [#]_.
+Through Docker, all virtual processes interact with each other only through well defined mounted volumes and internal networks.
+The service themselves run on isolated systems which have their own individual software requirements installed.
+This containerization of services is one reason for the popularity of Docker.

 .. [#] `Wikipedia: Docker (software) <https://en.wikipedia.org/wiki/Docker_(software)>`_